tuneinsight/lattigo/README.md

 [![Build Status](https://travis-ci.com/ldsec/lattigo.svg?token=kz1BaknyyJcURGZurf6m&branch=master)](https://travis-ci.com/ldsec/lattigo)

-Lattigo is a Go module implementing Ring-Learning-With-Errors-based homomorphic-encryption primitives.
+Lattigo is a Go module that implements Ring-Learning-With-Errors-based homomorphic-encryption primitives and Multiparty-Homomorphic-Encryption-based secure protocols.
 The library features:
-- An implementation of the full-RNS BFV and CKKS schemes and their respetive multiparty versions
+- An implementation of the full-RNS BFV and CKKS schemes and their respective multiparty versions.
 - Comparable performance to state-of-the-art C++ libraries.
-- A bootstrapping procedure for CKKS
+- Dense-key and sparse-key efficient and high-precision bootstrapping procedures for full-RNS CKKS.
-- Pure Go implementation enabling cross-plateform builds, including WASM compilation for browser clients
+- A pure Go implementation that enables cross-platform builds, including WASM compilation for browser clients.

 Lattigo is meant to support HE in distributed systems and microservices architectures, for which Go is a common choice thanks to its natural concurrency model and portability.